weiguanglok/EE2026_2425_Wed_AM_Project/README.md

 # EE2026_2425_Wed_Team_13_AM_Project

-This is the repository containing the codes for the various to be used for our EE2026 project.
+This repository serves as a central hub for all code related to the EE2026 project.

 Done using Vivaldo 2018.2